swiftlang/swift-evolution/proposals/0289-result-builders.md

 If *N* = 0, the statement is ignored by the transformation.
 Otherwise, an injection strategy is chosen:

-* If the result builder type declares the `buildEither(first:)` and `buildEither(second:)` function-building methods, a full binary tree with *N* leaves (the *injection tree*) is chosen, and each result-producing case is uniquely assigned a leaf in it; these decisions are implementation-defined.
+* If the result builder type declares the `buildEither(first:)` and `buildEither(second:)` result-building methods, a full binary tree with *N* leaves (the *injection tree*) is chosen, and each result-producing case is uniquely assigned a leaf in it; these decisions are implementation-defined.
 A unique variable `vMerged` of fresh type is declared before the statement.

 * Otherwise, unique variables `vCase` are declared before the statement for each result-producing case.